 Having your treatment with us is as easy as 1, 2, 3…

 If you and your GP have decided that you need surgery, always remember that you have the right to choose where to receive your NHS treatment.
-Care UK hospitals can accept referrals from any eligible patient* in need of the treatments we offer, regardless of where you live in the UK.
+Care UK hospitals can accept referrals from any eligible patient* in need of the treatments we offer, regardless of where you live in the UK, even if you have an existing health condition as long as it’s safe for us to treat you.
 Visit our Patient Choice pages for more information on your right to choose.

 Talk to your GP about the options, and do some research to help you make the right choice for your needs.
 Consider things like how long you will have to wait for treatment at each hospital, what their clinical outcomes and infection rates are like and how the Care Quality Commission has rated the service.